Kaalapani: Pre-production

 While the Pre-World War I ports were recreated on the Andaman Islands, several huge sets were built on a 1.5 acres space in Murugalaya Studio, Chennai to replicate the Cellular Jail.
 In Madras, the sets of Cellular Jail cost about Rs 12 lakh to build on 1.5 acres at the Murugalaya Studio.
 Apparently, director Priyadarshan was adamant and determined to be faithful to the details of the era.
-He says: "The Andamans had not seen a horse in 20 years.
+He said, "The Andamans had not seen a horse in 20 years.
 We had to carry four horses there at a cost of about Rs 3 lakh.
 When the filming was over, we presented them to the Andamans administration."
-Prior to the making of the film, Prabhu had broken his knee and during his recovery phase, put on considerable weight.
-In order to accommodate his physique into the script, Priyadarshan altered the character to make him eat constantly in the film.
+Prior to the making of the film, Prabhu had injured his knee and during his recovery phase, put on considerable weight.
+To accommodate his physique into the script, Priyadarshan altered the character by depicting him as a constant eater.